-Since 2017, Aegon Levensverzekering invests in OB Capital Cooperatief U.A. which is a company involved in investment in litigation finance and is incorporated in the Netherlands with principal activities based in the Netherlands, Switzerland, United Kingdom and Guernsey.
-Aegon Levensverzekering has a 95% interest in OB Capital Cooperatief U.A. on December 31, 2020.
+OB Capital Cooperatief U.A. is a company involved in investment in litigation finance and is incorporated in the Netherlands with principal activities based in the Netherlands, Switzerland, United Kingdom and Guernsey.
+Aegon Levensverzekering has a 95% interest in OB Capital Cooperatief U.A..
 Even though Aegon Levensverzekering held more than half of the voting rights, Aegon Levensverzekering does not have control over the company because the existing contractual agreements with other shareholders do not provide Aegon Levensverzekering with rights to direct the daily activities of the company.